 Our goal is push the boundaries of conventional fabrication processes to match the demand of soft, pliant and easily damaged surfaces.
 We are expecting to see new development in the form and constituents that make up mobile devices.

+(DNFI – minor – space between title and author lines)

 A Navigation Demand Model for Pedestrian Navigation at Close-Set Crossing

 Daniel Gattorna (T02)

 Sometimes when using your phone to guide you places in an sheltered area like a airport or bus station your phone can have a hard time knowing what direction you are facing that makes it hard knowing you’re going the right direction when using your GPS (global positioning system).
-The following is an model for a way to make sure your GPS memorizes where you are facing so it can still guide in places where you lose the signal of your GPS.
+The following is a model for a way to make sure your GPS memorizes where you are facing so it can still guide in places where you lose the signal of your GPS.

 This model is a good way help with pedestrians who are just passing through areas they are not familiar with and if they lose GPS coverage, the system will estimate their direction and lead them to the user’s destination.